Employment Responsibilities and Rights for Caregivers

 Best Practices for Businesses

 Family responsibilities discrimination can affect workers who are pregnant or may become pregnant, who have children or aging parents, who care for an ill or disabled loved one, or who have other caregiving responsibilities at home.
-In order to avoid discriminating against employees on the basis of family responsibilities, employers should:
+To avoid discriminating against employees based on family responsibilities, employers should:

 • Make equitable hiring decisions when it comes to male and female applicants, regardless of whether or not they have children or may plan to have children in the future;